dtrungtin/covid-vi-scraper/README.md

 # Coronavirus stats in the Vietnam from official source
-Gets an actual number of tested cases, number of confirmed cases and number of deaths by COVID-19 in the Vietnam from https://ncov.moh.gov.vn/.
+Gets an actual number of confirmed cases and number of deaths by COVID-19 in the Vietnam from https://ncov.moh.gov.vn/.

 Latest data are available at this URL: https://api.apify.com/v2/key-value-stores/EaCBL1JNntjR3EakU/records/LATEST?disableRedirect=true.